VladislavSukharnikov/Humulus/README.md

 The repository currently contains implementations of **HOPS** and the associated **Hierarchy of Master Equations (HME)** for a two-level atom coupled to a squeezed reservoir.

-This implementation accompanies the paper:
+This implementation accompanies the open-access paper:

 > V. Sukharnikov, S. Chuchurka, and F. Schlawin,
 > *Non-Markovian dynamics in Nonstationary Gaussian Baths: A Hierarchy of Pure States Approach*,